VipinSirigiri/vizury-ios-sdk/README.md

 b) Provisioning profile for that App ID.

-You can create both in the [Apple Developer Member Center][apple-dev-member-center]
+You can create both in the [Apple Developer Member Center][apple-dev-member-center].
+You can follow [these steps][provisioning-profiles] for creating SSL certificats and Provisioning Profiles.

 ### <a id="config-gcm"></a>Configuring project for GCM